reco2008/smart-tracking-ai/README.md

 # Vehicle Tracking System

 This project is a comprehensive solution for vehicle tracking with features such as real-time monitoring, report generation, and maintenance tracking.
-The system supports Teltonika devices initially, with the capability to integrate other devices in the future.
+The system supports Teltonika devices ,CalAmp,Meiligao initially, with the capability to integrate other devices in the future.

 ## Table of Contents